Quantum Walk Comb in a Fast Gain Laser

-In such systems, the study of quantum random walks of light was limited to the type of interactions and non-linearities that experiments in real space could provide.
+In such systems, the study of quantum walks of light was limited to the type of interactions and non-linearities that experiments in real space could provide.
 However, by coupling accessible degrees of freedom of light, it is possible to construct a synthetic dimension which enables the realisation of previously unattainable physical phenomena.
-This novel approach leverages the flexibility and controllability of synthetic dimensions to engineer photonic lattices that effectively overcome the geometric limitations of the system \cite{celi_synthetic_2014,ozawa_synthetic_2016,yuan_photonic_2016,ehrhardt_perspective_2023}.
+This approach leverages the flexibility and controllability of synthetic dimensions to engineer photonic lattices that effectively overcome the geometric limitations of the system \cite{celi_synthetic_2014,ozawa_synthetic_2016,yuan_photonic_2016,ehrhardt_perspective_2023}.
 In this way, synthetic dimensions allow for the observation of new physics like parity-time-symmetric lattices \cite{regensburger_paritytime_2012}, complex-valued long-range couplings \cite{bell_spectral_2017}, higher-dimensional photonic crystals \cite{dutt_single_2020,hu_realization_2020}, non-Hermitian funnelling of light \cite{weidemann_topological_2020} and even three-dimensional topological insulators \cite{lustig_photonic_2022}.

-For a synthetic dimension formed by the modes of a resonator, such as frequency ladders in optical ring cavities (Fig. \ref{fig1:concept}A), a modulation can introduce coupling in the chain, giving rise to quantum random walk dynamics.
+For a synthetic dimension formed by the modes of a resonator, such as frequency ladders in optical ring cavities (Fig. \ref{fig1:concept}A), a phase modulation (induced, for instance, through the electro-optical effect or the laser's pump) can introduce coupling in the chain, giving rise to continuous-time quantum walk dynamics \cite{rai_transport_2008}.
 For a fixed coupling C, the broadest achievable state is limited by the dispersion in the system, which causes mode resonances to move apart, resulting in less efficient coupling (Fig. \ref{fig1:concept}B) \cite{yuan_photonic_2016}.
 Qualitatively, dispersion induces an effective potential well in frequency space, while the width of the band created by modulation limits the maximum achievable "kinetic energy" and, consequently, the system's bandwidth.
 Through this argument, for instance, quadratic dispersion will constrain the highest accessible mode to $N_{max}=2\sqrt{M/D}$, where $M = C/2$ represents the modulation strength and \textit{D} signifies dispersion.
 This system can be analogously mapped to a quantum harmonic oscillator, which can only occupy a finite number of possible modes (Fig. \ref{fig1:concept}C).